microsoft/microcode/docs/manual.md

 MicroCode program to your microbit.
 This happens on every edit, so your program is always up-to-date (and running)!

+### Accessibility

+MicroCode can be program with keyboard, game controllers (such as XBox controllers), mouse or touch inputs.
+The editor was designed to integrate with screen readers.

 ## micro:bit V2 and Arcade Shield

 Click on the version number in the web app to download the MicroCode hex file to your micro:bit V2.
 When you plug the micro:bit into the Arcade Shield, MicroCode should start running.
 Your MicroCode program is always live and runnable.
 Once you removed the micro:bit from the shield, the program will persist and continue to run.